Code of Conduct

 - A disciplinary hearing will be conducted by the Assistant Academic Dean or INTG Coordinator who will determine the sanctions, if any.

-- Appeals to all rulings may be made in writing within fourteen (14) calendar days of the disciplinary hearing date.
+- Appeals to all rulings must be made in writing within fourteen (14) calendar days of the disciplinary hearing date.

-- All academic oriented appeals will be filed with the Provost/Dean of Academic Affairs
+- All academic oriented appeals will be filed with the Provost.

-- Non- classroom oriented appeals will be filed with the Dean, Student Affairs
+- Non-academic oriented appeals will be filed with the Vice President of Student Affairs.

 Student disciplinary records are kept by the Office of Student Life Programs.
 These records are: